emonkak/geektray/README.md

 ## Configuration

-You can customize the hotkeys and more by the configuration file.
+You can customize the key bindings and more by the configuration file.
 It is available in `$XDG_CONFIG_HOME/geektray/config.toml`.
 The configuration file is generated when geektray started for the first time.

 ## Known Bugs